1. Quickstarts

 Start Commandcelery flower --app tasks --loglevel info

-Add the following environment variable under Advanced:
+Add the following environment variable for the web service:

 KeyValue

-5. Once the Flower web service is live, navigate to its URL and browse the tabs.
+6. Once the Flower web service is live, navigate to its URL and browse the tabs.
 You can view information such as how many worker processes are running and how many tasks have been completed.

 You can also use a Celery background worker from Django.
 See our Django quick start and the Django integration guide in Celery docs.